PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Summary and conclusions

+We assured the validity of our results for $M_{\rm halo} \gtrsim 2 \times 10^{10} \, h^{-1} M_\odot$ by checking that the convergence with the LR-UNIT simulations ($2048^3$) occur at $M_{\rm halo}\sim20 m_{\rm part}$.
+Moreover, we also made a comparison with the separate universe technique, but the priors reported by the \textsc{PNG-UNIT} simulation are more robust.
+For the set-up considered here, we find that the separate universe tends to underestimate the uncertainty reported on \bp.
+By looking at the scatter and lack of convergence of the separate universe results, we also conclude that the uncertainty associated with those \bp measurements would be larger than the one found by \pngsim.

+We explored how this affects variations on the mass definition used for the mass cuts to the measurements of $p$, finding consistency for all mass definitions except for $M_{500c}$(\S\ref{sec:bphi_vs_mdef}).
+We argue that \bp might not depend only on the halo mass through $b_1$ but also on other parameters.
+We leave a more detailed exploration of these dependencies for future work.

-We have tested the robustness of the above results to variations in the choice of the scale cuts (\S\ref{sec:bphi_vs_kmax}), the way we compute the variances of the power spectrum (\S\ref{sec:bphi_vs_fastpm}) and the mass definition used for the mass cuts (\S\ref{sec:bphi_vs_mdef}).
-None of the above has a significant impact.
+We have also tested the robustness of the above results to variations in the choice of the scale cuts (\S\ref{sec:bphi_vs_kmax}) and the way we compute the variances of the power spectrum (\S\ref{sec:bphi_vs_fastpm}).
+None of the above is shown to have a significant impact.

-We also check how changes our results if we consider a different the mass definition.
-We find that our measurements of $p$ for $M_{\rm 500c}$ tend to be lower compared with the other mass definitions, although they are consistent with the errorbars.
-We argue that when we switch from $M_{200c}$ to $M_{500c}$ while keeping the mass limits of the bins constant, other properties apart from the mass of the haloes considered are changing.
-This shows the need of a better understanding of the impact of those properties on \bp.